Reda96R/push_swap/README.md

 ### The Algorithm:

-there are many algorithms that we can adopt to sort our stack. but again our main goal here is to have the full score, and to do that we must adopt an algorithm that will do the sorting in the most efficient way possible, one of the most popular algorithm is to divide the stacks into small little chunks, if your more into this algorithm you can check this [article](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a).
+there are many algorithms that we can adopt to sort our stacks. but again our main goal here is to have the full score, and to do that we must adopt an algorithm that will do the sorting in the most efficient way possible, one of the most popular algorithm is to divide the stacks into small little chunks, if your more into this algorithm you check this [article](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a),

 ## Resources: